CleverCloud/doc.clever-cloud.com/runtimes/ruby/ruby.md

 ### Manage your static files

-You are able to use a Filesystem Bucket to store your static files.
-Please refer to the [File System Buckets](/addons/clever-cloud-addons/#fs-buckets-file-system-with-persistance/) section.

-When your bucket is available, to enable Nginx to serve your static resources you must set your public folder in `clevercloud/ruby.json` like below:
+To make Nginx serve your static resources you must set your public folder in `clevercloud/ruby.json` like below:

 ```haskell
    {